 Ants in the Kitchen: The Role of Data in Human Rights Funding

 A professor at Vanderbilt University, Brooke Ackerly, once told me, “Numbers matter.
 If someone tells you there are ants in your kitchen, you will want to know whether there are two ants in your kitchen or whether there are TWO MILLION ANTS IN YOUR KITCHEN.”
 And if there are anywhere near two million ants in your kitchen, then your neighbors will also want to know about it.
-Transparently sharing quantitative data helps us understand the scope of a problem, decide how to gauge the scale of our response, and allows others to learn from our efforts.
+Transparently sharing quantitative data for human rights funding helps us understand the scope of a problem, decide how to gauge the scale of our response, and allows others to learn from our efforts.

 In Advancing Human Rights: The State of Global Foundation Grantmaking, the Foundation Center and the International Human Rights Funder’s Group collect, analyze, and publicly share quantitative data that tell us about the scale of our response to human rights violations.
 The report finds that foundation grantmaking to address these issues occurs on a global scale and is a widespread practice, with 703 foundations giving a total of $1.2 billion in grants for human rights causes in 2010.